raziEiL/r6tab/README.md

 https://github.com/raziEiL/r6tab/tree/master/src/json_response

 ## Donation
-If you want to thank us for the hard work feel free to [send any amount](https://www.paypal.me/razicat "send any amount").
+If you want to thank me for the work feel free to [send any amount](https://www.paypal.me/razicat "send any amount").